List of ColecoVision games: U.S. limited release

-The following game was a very limited releases inside the U.S.:
+The following game received a very limited release in the US:

 Non-US

 The following games were exclusively released in non-US markets:

 Dina / Telegames

 Dina is a clone of both the ColecoVision and the Sega SG-1000 consoles, with one cartridge slot for each platform, and came bundled with the game Meteoric Shower, which was built into the system.
 It was later sold in the United States by Telegames as the Telegames Personal Arcade.

 The following games were in the ColecoVision format: